Nelle On ‘General Hospital’: Who Is The Girl Determined To Ruin Carly’s Life?

 A photo posted by Chloe Lanier (@chloelanier123) on

 How Nelle on General Hospital is Carly’s daughter is the real mystery.
 Some are suggesting she may be the product of rape back in Florida and that she blocked out the memory.
 Remember, there was a lot of trauma that happened with her best friend, and there are theories that Nelle is the product of her best friend’s father raping her.
 It seems a little far-fetched, but the General Hospital writers are all about shock value these days.
-If this is the big reveal fans have been waiting for, there will be a little bit of a let down.
+If this is the big reveal fans have been waiting for, there will be a little bit of a letdown.

 As February sweeps approaches, Nelle on General Hospital will be exposed.
 In just a few days, it will all begin.
 This is one of the most important times for soaps, with the ratings being crucial for renewal.
-General Hospital has been a staple on ABC and the Nelle storyline is going to play an important role when discussing ratings and how many viewers are watching.
+General Hospital has been a staple on ABC, and the Nelle storyline is going to play an important role when discussing ratings and how many viewers are watching.
 The fact that it is a repeat of Carly from years ago is both brilliant and boring, but it seems to be keeping fans interested.
-Nelle on General Hospital is a love or hate character and it is quite possible you can do both at once.
+Nelle on General Hospital is a love or hate character, and it is quite possible you can do both at once.
 As fans await the reveal, there is hope it won’t be a total letdown.

 [Featured Image by Joe Scarnici/Getty Images]